sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 	2. Enter hostname

 	3. Add the ports tree.
-Optionally, add the src tree (prior to multiboot2 xen patch being included in a release version).

 	4. Hit Ok to configure network for installation.